 Firing the BOIL element: If the BOIL PID settings are correct it will work in both AUTOMATIC and MANUAL modes.
 To switch to MANUAL mode press the "A/M" button until the "A-M" light is ON.
 You should see the lower green SET VALUE (SV) number display as "M XXX" where XXX is a number from 0 to 100.
 If the "M" is not displayed press the SET button to switch the display mode.
 Press the UP / DOWN buttons on the BOIL PID until the lower green SV number reads "M 100".
 Turn the ELEMENT SELECT switch to BOIL and the BOIL element will fire 100% of the time.
 Turn down as desired.
 If you wish to run the BOIL in AUTOMATIC mode, press the "A/M" button to switch and then press the UP / DOWN buttons to set the temperature.

 For in-depth instructions on using the control panel see our Brew Day Step by Step guide.

-If the above instructions do not cause the heating element to fire and you've verified that the PID settings are correct, there's likely a defective part that needs replacing.
-Replacing parts is quick and simple to do.
+If the above instructions do not cause the heating element to fire and you've verified that the PID settings are correct, there's likely a wiring error or a defective part that needs replacing.
+Double check your wiring.
+If a part is defective it's quick and simple to do.
 We cover this in the remainder of the instructions below.